Water you doing: An intro to water for coffee

 There are two classes of minerals to consider - general hardness (GH) and buffer (KH), which is chemistry we won’t touch on here.

-• Minerals for GH: Epsom salt (magnesium sulfate, (MgSO4), calcium chloride (CaCl2)
+• Epsom salt (magnesium sulfate, (MgSO4)

 I recommend starting out with epsom salt and baking soda, as those are the most likely you already have on hand.
-Different minerals will have drastically different effects on flavor, but it’s more important to start somewhere than overcomplicate at the start.

 Step 3: Starting recipes

-This is an introductory set of first recipes to try for light roast coffees; it should not be considered an ending point.
+This is an introductory set of first recipes to try for light roast coffees.
+It should not be considered an ending point.

 Pourover: